 Anthony Corbett Pick.
 Conservative for St John's Ward.
 Came to Newbury 1981.
 Information technology management consultant, retiring in 2003.
 Former Chairman of the Newbury and District National Trust Association.
 Elected to the Town Council 2011-19 and to West Berkshire Council 2015-19.
 As Mayor, he promoted restoration of the four historic portraits in the Town Hall and an interpretation panel in Speen Recreation Ground for the Second Battle of Newbury.
 Raised funds for the Duchess of Kent Hospice, Reading, where his first wife Irene had died in 2007.
 Chairman of the Planning & Highways Committee 2015-19.
 2018 Chairman of the Steering Group which wrote the Newbury Town Plan

 2019-36.
-2012 Chairman of the Council's Heritage Working Group which introduced blue plaques and dendro-dating of historic buildings to Newbury, continuing in that capacity by invitation after losing his seat in 2019.4
+2012 Chairman of the Council's Heritage Working Group which introduced blue plaques and

-1 Mayor Kang.
+&lt;sup>1 Mayor Kang.

-2 Mayor Grose.
+&lt;sup>2 Mayor Grose.

-3 Mayor Johnson.
+&lt;sup>3 Mayor Johnson.